nicklockwood/SwiftFormat/Rules.md

 ## linebreakAtEndOfFile

-Ensures that the last line of the file is empty.
+Add empty blank line at end of file.

 ## linebreaks

-Normalizes all linebreaks to use the same character.
+Use specified linebreak character for all linebreaks (CR, LF or CRLF).

 Option | Description
 --- | ---